 NOTE: The detailed procedure of resource authorization revocation is to be specified in TS 33.122 [12].

+3. The CAPIF core function determines the revoked authorization information for the API Invoker and Service API as specified in clause 6.5.3.4 of TS 33.122 [12].

-3. The CAPIF core function sends a revoke resource authorization notification to the API invoker according to the procedure in clause 8.23.4.
+4. The CAPIF core function sends a revoke resource authorization notification to the API invoker according to the procedure in clause 8.23.4.

-4. The CAPIF core function sends a revoke resource authorization notification to the API exposing function according to the procedure in clause 8.23.2.3.
+5. The CAPIF core function sends a revoke resource authorization notification to the API exposing function according to the procedure in clause 8.23.4.